broodroosterdev/Prusa-Connect-RTSP-HA/README.md

 ## Credits

-This add-on wraps [Prusa-Connect-RTSP](https://github.com/Knopersikcuo/Prusa-Connect-RTSP) by Knopersikcuo.
+This add-on is a fork of [schmacka/Prusa-Connect-RTSP-HA](https://github.com/schmacka/Prusa-Connect-RTSP-HA), which wraps [Prusa-Connect-RTSP](https://github.com/Knopersikcuo/Prusa-Connect-RTSP) by Knopersikcuo.

 ## License